The Cosby Mysteries

-Plot
+Premise

-Cosby played Guy Hanks, a New York City Police Department criminalist, who retired from the force after winning $44 million in the lottery.
+Cosby played Guy Hanks, a New York City Police Department criminalist, who retired from the police force after winning $44 million in the lottery.

-His peaceful retirement was frequently interrupted by his former colleagues, Detective Adam Sully (James Naughton) and Medical Examiner John Chapman (Robert Stanton), who asked him to consult on tough cases.
-As Hanks used his wits and his forensics knowledge to solve crimes, he dealt with his holistic housekeeper Angie (Rita Moreno) and his girlfriend Barbara Lorenz (Lynn Whitfield).
+His peaceful retirement is frequently interrupted by his former colleagues, Detective Adam Sully (James Naughton) and medical examiner John Chapman (Robert Stanton), who ask him to consult on tough cases.
+As Hanks uses his wits and his forensics knowledge to solve crimes, he deals with his holistic housekeeper Angie Corea (Rita Moreno) and his girlfriend Barbara Lorenz (Lynn Whitfield).

 Production history

 The show was created by David Black and William Link.
 Link's previous series included Columbo on NBC and Murder, She Wrote on CBS.
 Link developed the series at Cosby's request, as Cosby wanted to make an intelligent, character-driven mystery series that did not rely on graphic violence.

 The show began on January 31, 1994, as a two hour movie, and 18 regular episodes began airing on NBC on September 21, 1994.
-Its NBC premiere ranked 54th among the season's network prime time series.
+The series ranked 62nd for the season with an average 9.9 household rating.
 Executive producer William Link criticized NBC for not effectively advertising the show before its premiere launch.
 NBC Entertainment president Warren Littlefield blamed Bill Cosby for not using his personal fame to promote the show.

-At the beginning of 1995, William Link and David Black were dropped from the production team by NBC.
+At the beginning of 1995, creators William Link and David Black were dropped from the production team by NBC.

-On April 12, 1995, The Cosby Mysteries ceased operations for good.

 Critics expressed hope that The Cosby Mysteries would fare better than Cosby's previous two ventures, Here and Now and the game show remake, You Bet Your Life.
-The Cosby Mysteries only lasted 18 episodes, and was cancelled in February 1995.
-The Cosby Mysteries has been rerun in the United Kingdom, on digital channel ITV1, and in the US on A&E, STARZ!
+The Cosby Mysteries has been rerun in the United Kingdom, on digital channel ITV1, and in the United States on A&E, STARZ!
 Mystery and TV One.

 The Cosby Mysteries was shot in New York City by SAH Enterprises.

+Cancellation

+The Cosby Mysteries lasted 19 episodes in one season, and was cancelled permanently in February 1995.
+On April 12, 1995, The Cosby Mysteries ceased operations for good.